 - Ensure that you have gone through the MODULE 1 material & readings before Tuesdays lecture!

-- Lectures are hybrid, Workshops are on-site only
+- Lectures and workshops are on-site only

 - Meeting ID: 661 6946 5860